Russian businessman, others made millions in insider trading through hacking -U.S. | Law-Order

 Russian businessman, others made millions in insider trading through hacking -U.S.

-Klyushin, who had been arrested in Switzerland in March while on a ski trip, appeared briefly from a Massachusetts jail during a virtual court hearing, and a bail hearing was tentatively set for Thursday.
+Klyushin, who was arrested in Switzerland in March while on a ski trip, appeared briefly from a Massachusetts jail during a virtual court hearing.
+A bail hearing is tentatively set for Thursday.
 Prosecutors accused him and others of trading on corporate earnings reports obtained by hacking into the computer systems of two vendors that help companies filing quarterly and annual reports with the U.S. Securities and Exchange Commission.
+(SEC)

-Those companies included IBM Corp, Snap Inc and Tesla Inc, prosecutors said.
-They said Klyushin, 41, and employees of his company M-13 LLC placed trades for themselves as well for clients in exchange for a cut of their profits.
+Those companies included IBM Corp, Snap Inc and Tesla Inc. Prosecutors said Klyushin, 41, and employees of his company M-13 LLC placed trades for themselves as well for clients in exchange for a cut of their profits.
+Authorities said the computer systems were hacked into by Ivan Yermakov, an M-13 employee who was among several Russian military intelligence officers charged in 2018 https://www.reuters.com/article/us-usa-trump-russia-cyber/u-s-indictments-show-technical-evidence-for-russian-hacking-accusations-idUSKBN1K32X1 with carrying out hacking schemes to interfere in the 2016 presidential election and target anti-doping agencies. https://www.reuters.com/article/us-usa-russia-cyber/u-s-indicts-russians-in-hacking-of-nuclear-company-westinghouse-idUSKCN1ME1U6

 But while Acting U.S. Attorney Nathaniel Mendell stressed Klyushin's "extensive ties" to the Kremlin, he said authorities did not know at the outset of the two-year probe "where the facts and investigation would lead us."